g42cloud-terraform/terraform-provider-g42cloud/docs/resources/evs_volume.md

 $ terraform import g42cloud_evs_volume.volume_1 14a80bc7-c12c-4fe0-a38a-cb77eeac9bd6
 ```

-Note that the imported state may not be identical to your resource definition, due to some attrubutes missing from the
+Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
 API response, security or some other reason.
-The missing attributes include: `cascade`.
+The missing attributes include: **cascade**, **period_unit**, **period**
+and **auto_renew**.
 It is generally recommended running terraform plan after importing an disk.
 You can then decide if changes should be applied to the disk, or the resource definition should be updated to align
 with the disk.
 Also you can ignore changes as below.